secretnamebasis/secret-site/README.md

 # SECRET-SITE
 ## Intro
-This project is aimed at creating a hardy and robust [Go Fiber](https://gofiber.io/) site that is integrated with [DERO](https://dero.io)
+This project is aimed at creating a hardy and robust [Go Fiber](https://gofiber.io/) site that is integrated with [DERO](https://dero.io).

 ## Arch
-The hefitest part of this project lies squarely on `GoFiber`
+The hefitest part of this project lies squarely on `GoFiber`.

 The database is `bbolt`, an in app key/value store.

-The coolest feature included is the integration with `DERO`
+The coolest feature included is the integration with `DERO`.

 ## Design
 `secret-site` is a TLS encrypted website for hosting encrypted content.